Sharp threshold for percolation on expanders: Threshold phenomenon for the appearance of a giant component

 \section{Threshold phenomenon for the appearance of a giant component}

 In this section, we prove our main result, Theorem \ref{theo:main}.
-The main step is stated below in Theorem \ref{theo:sharpthreshold}, showing that the threshold for having a component of size at least $c|V_n|$ has width of order at most $O((\log |V_n|)^{-1/3})$.
+The main step is stated below in Theorem \ref{theo:sharpthreshold}, showing that the threshold for having a component of size at least $cn$ has width of order at most $O((\log n)^{-1/3})$.
 Theorem \ref{theo:sharpthreshold}, together with Proposition \ref{prop:criticalpaway01} imply our main result, Theorem \ref{theo:main}.
-(Recall that $p_n^*(c)=p_{n,1/2}(c)$.)
+[Recall that $p_n^*(c)=p_{n,1/2}(c)$.] \begin{theo} Let $\alpha<1/2$ and $c\in\ ]0,1[$.
+There is a constant $C_3$, depending only on $c$, $\alpha$, $b$, and $d$, such that, for any $n$,